Poison to Detect: Detection of Targeted Overfitting in Federated Learning: Conclusion

 \section{Conclusion}

-In this article, we studied a potential threat in federated learning that we named "targeted overfitting," in which a malicious orchestrator attempts to make specific clients overfit on their local datasets by performing a malicious aggregation process that singles out those targets.
-This type of threat may pose disproportionate privacy risks to clients by exposing them to various attacks, such as membership inference attacks.
-To address this, we proposed three detection mechanisms—label flipping, backdoor triggers, and fingerprinting—that allow clients to autonomously detect the threat without collusion.
-Our evaluation showed that the three methods can successfully detect the threat when a single client is targeted, with the fingerprinting method being the most reliable.
-However, when the attack targets multiple clients simultaneously, only the label flipping and backdoor trigger methods maintain effectiveness, whereas the fingerprinting method exhibits substantially reduced performance.
+In this article, we studied \textit{targeted overfitting}, a threat in which a malicious orchestrator induces overfitting in specific clients through selective aggregation, thereby exposing them to various attacks, such as membership inference and model inversion.
+To address this, we proposed three client-side detection mechanisms — label flipping, backdoor triggers, and gradient/weights fingerprinting — enabling autonomous detection without inter-client communication.
+Our evaluation showed that the three methods can successfully detect the threat when a single client is targeted, the fingerprinting method being the most reliable.
+However, when the attack targets multiple clients simultaneously, only the label flipping and backdoor trigger methods maintain effectiveness, whereas the fingerprinting method exhibits reduced performance.

-In the subsequent works, we would like to further study this problem from two distinctive angles.
+In future works, we aim to study this problem from two distinct angles.
 Firstly, we would like to amplify the capabilities of the attacker (the orchestrator) by either incorporating more nuanced schemas of aggregation or different types of optimisers.
-Secondly, we would like to further examine the robustness of the fingerprinting method, which has a clear potential as a validation method, but requires more targeted studies in order to better understand the relevance of the incorporated fingerprint under various aggregation schemas.
-Given the current lack of similar studies in the literature and the novelty of the introduced methods, we confined ourselves to a fundamental exploration of all of them, which aimed to present their general capabilities, while we hope that further studies into a specific method (such as label flip or backdoor trigger) will further reveal their capabilities and limitations.
+Secondly, we would like to further examine the robustness of the fingerprinting method, which has a clear potential as a validation method, but requires further study in order to better understand the relevance of the incorporated fingerprint under various aggregation schemas. \begin{acks} For Zuziak, the following research was conducted, and the paper was drafted, during his stay at the National Research Council (CNR).
+The research was published during his employment at the University of Leeds.
+We would like to express our sincere gratitude towards the Interdisciplinary Centre for Security, Reliability and Trust (SnT) for access to high-performance computing resources granted to us for the sake of this research.
+The authors used generative AI-based tools to revise the text, improve flow, and correct typos, grammatical errors, and awkward phrasing. \end{acks}